noorhashem/Spectacular/README.md

 # Next Steps :

+- [ ] Train a better accuracy compact model for currency detection
 - [ ] User Testing
 - [ ] Add Support for Arabic (and other languages) Text Extraction
 - [ ] Add Support for other currencies (Suggestions are open)